wwla2015/CNN-Model/README.md

-# Deep-Learning Assignment
+# Deep Learning Assignment
-## Develop an image classification model using CIFAR-10 dataset
+## To build an image classification model using CIFAR-10 dataset